AnmolVerma7/NutriAI/README.md

 ### 4. Configure Environment Variables

-The application needs specific keys to connect to external services (Supabase and API Ninjas).
+The application needs specific keys to connect to external services (Supabase, FatSecret, Spoonacular).

 1. Create a file named `.env.local` in the `NutriApp` directory.
 2. Copy and paste the following content into the file: